-This course is only open to students of the Europaeum MA.
+This course is only open to students of the Europaeum MA

 In our meeting, we will re-examine several closely related traditional views on state-formation.
 Did the state emerge as a result of the victory of princes over unruly barons?
 Zmora presents an entirely different picture.
 How does current research (Braddick, Wilson, Beik) view the classic examples of successful versus ‘failed’ state-building, France and the Holy Roman Empire?
 And finally, did levels of cultural coherence and political unification in these domains fit together neatly?
 On the whole, this meeting offers a comparative early modern commentary on the notions of state and nation.

-The welfare state in the 20th century.
+Week 6: Dr. J. Augusteijn: The welfare state in the 20th century

-In this meeting we will deal with a number of questions relating to the new relationship which developed between the state and its citizens in the late nineteenth century and the consequent emergence of the Welfare State.
+In this session we will deal with a number of questions relating to the new relationship which developed between the state and its citizens in the late nineteenth century and the consequent emergence of the Welfare State.
 These questions include: What is a Welfare State and how do you distinguish it from other types of states?
 What are the historical roots of this form of statehood?
 What is the value/accuracy of the typology suggested by Esping-Anderson?
 How did the welfare state develop in the UK?
 It will finish up with a brief discussion of the implication of the globalisation process for the relationship between state and citizen and the role of the nation in identity formation.

 General learning objectives